-Part 8 - GENERAL TECHNICAL (ASSR 800 - 806)
+Part 8 - GENERAL TECHNICAL (SSR 800 - 806)

-800. RALLY PLATES AND COMPETITION NUMBERS
+800 RALLY PLATES AND COMPETITION NUMBERS:

-- a) Competition numbers and advertising decals as provided by the organisers must be affixed to the competing vehicles as per diagram. - b) Competition numbers and advertising must be complete and in position on the car prior to scrutineering, and this will be a condition of permission to start the event. - c) Failure to comply with any of the above will be a fine of R1-000.00 per item / transgression.
-Participation in the current event and Future participation will be denied if not paid.
+- i) Competition numbers and advertising decals as provided by the organisers must be affixed to the competing vehicles as per diagram. - ii) Competition numbers and advertising must be complete and in position on the car prior to scrutineering, and this will be a condition of permission to start the event.

-800.1 Crew Names
+800.1 Crew Names:

 The first initial(s) and surname of both driver and co-driver, followed by their blood group and national flag (of ASN) must appear on the rear side window on both sides of the car, below to the competition number.

 The names must be:

-- a) In white Helvetica. - b) In upper case for the initial(s) and the first letter of each name with the remainder in lower case. - c) 6cm high (upper case letters) and with a stroke width of 1.0cm. - d) Should space not permit names on windows, it is permissible to adjust the lettering size to the largest possible, so as both names can be practically accommodated.
+- i) In white Helvetica. - ii) In upper case for the initial(s) and the first letter of each name with the remainder in lower case. - iii) 6cm high (upper case letters) and with a stroke width of 1.0cm. - iv) Should space not permit names on windows, it is permissible to adjust the lettering size to the largest possible, so as both names can be practically accommodated.